 As with most other states, the criminal records of minors are generally sealed in Texas.

-If arrest didn’t results in a conviction, pleas of no contest, or guilty plea shouldn’t be taken into consideration for employment decisions.
-Think of the rule of thumb “innocent until proven guilty”.
+- If the arrest didn’t result in a conviction, pleas of no contest, or guilty plea shouldn’t be taken into consideration for employment decisions.
+Think of the rule of thumb “innocent until proven guilty.”
 Even though arrests shouldn’t show up on the background check, if the employers finds out about an arrest without a conviction through other methods, that information cannot be considered as part of the employment decision.